dddicillo/3901-tutorial/README.md

 		i += 1
 	end

-	or
+	// or

-	puts i +=1 until i ==3
+	puts i += 1 until i == 3

-	Even though the examples above appear different they perform the same task.
+> Note: Even though the examples above appear different they perform the same task.

 ##### For Loops